jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: Take this scenario: I have two characters team-attacking.
 One of the two characters has Lethal.
 My opponent plays something to prevent that character from striking (such as In Good Hands), but I'm still able to stun the enemy character.
 Does **Lethal** still trigger even though the character who has it didn't strike?

-A: A character in a team attack still gets credit for bein in the team attack even if they don't get to strike.
+A: A character in a team attack still gets credit for being in the team attack even if they don't get to strike.
 So, **Lethal** would still trigger.

 ^Source: [^UDE ^Message](https://discord.com/channels/488058478015807499/490215795503398912/870453889453928499)